jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 <script src="https://gist.github.com/feuzeu/e2cf6628a649338953d76df9fd99ff33.js"></script>

 In the `config/dbadmin.php` file, the audit logs are enabled and a database is defined for their storage.
+The audit database is `PostgreSQL 17`, which was migrated with the `/home/dbadmin/scripts/pgsql/auditdb.sh` script.

 <script src="https://gist.github.com/feuzeu/75f93a8c94288e9c607ded6839d30eea.js"></script>

-> **Note** The env vars are specified in a particular format.
+> **Note** The environment variables are specified in a custom format.
 The `env()` function is not called directly.

-With this setup, the access to the database servers and the audit logs page are granted only to the user with email `admin@company.com`.
+With this setup, the access to the database servers and the audit logs page is granted only to the user with email `admin@company.com`.

-We now define the database addresses, port numbers and credentials as env vars in the `.env.dbadmin` file.
+We now define the database addresses, port numbers and credentials as environment variables in the `.env.dbadmin` file.

 <script src="https://gist.github.com/feuzeu/65e009ae8f635f9d56c4b57b14004d62.js"></script>

 The Jaxon DbAdmin application can now be started with the following `docker-compose.yml` file.
-Make sure to create the config files in the right location.
+Make sure the config files are stored in the paths specified in this file.

 <script src="https://gist.github.com/feuzeu/18b078a7e1c5ae0b0bc3c5f15bdeff4b.js"></script>

-Since the database containers have exposed their port numbers, the `jaxon-dbadmin` container can connect to them using the host address.
+Since the database containers have exposed their port numbers, the `jaxon-dbadmin` container connects to them using the host address, as defined in the `extra_hosts` section.

 The last install step is to create a user in the application.
 Enter the `jaxon-dbadmin` container, and run the following command, which will prompt for the user password.

 ```bash
 cd /var/www
 php artisan user:create --name Admin --email admin@company.com